Guide to Showings, Keyboxes, and Showing Service

 The easier it is for agents to access your home, the more showings you will get and the faster it will sell.

-An efficient property access system is one of the most valuable services a Realtor can provide for a seller, so take advantage of the electronic memory keybox.
+An efficient property access system is one of the most valuable services a real estate agent can provide for a seller, so take advantage of the electronic memory keybox.

-The majority of your showings will be from Realtors.
+The majority of your showings will be from real estate agents.
 It is these showings that this web page is about.
 Obviously, you will be showing the home by appointment to buyers without agents.

 The best advice about showings is:

-- Use a Realtor Electronic Memory Keybox whenever possible
+- Use a real estate agent Electronic Memory Keybox whenever possible

 - The ideal showing instruction for agents is "Call & Go", also referred to as "Courtesy Call".